sccity/utlegislature/README.md

 ## Overview

 The **Utah Legislature Automation** project employs a suite of Python scripts developed to aid Government Affairs teams in automating and enhancing the analysis and evaluation of legislative bills within the state of Utah.
 These tools extend beyond the mere extraction of legislative data, facilitating rapid prioritization and the discernment of potential impacts bills might impose on local jurisdictions.
 Through the utilization of Artificial Intelligence, the project autonomously generates impact ratings, assesses potential impacts, and offers explanations thereof.
+Furthermore, an implementation of a fine-tuned Large Language Model (LLM) trained on Utah Code allows for a ChatGPT like question/answer functionality when researching Utah Code.

 However, it is crucial to acknowledge that the application of AI serves the purpose of streamlining the prioritization of bills for subsequent manual review and analysis based on their projected impacts.
 The project is intentionally designed to supplement and complement the efforts of proficient Government Affairs teams in various municipalities, rather than substituting their expertise.